Gun ban bill passes in IL House - NewsBreak

 Illinois General Assembly approves regulation impacting lawn sprinkler system installation

-(The Center Square) – A measure requiring anyone installing a sprinkler system for a lawn in Illinois to have a licensed plumber hired for inspection has passed both chambers of the Illinois General Assembly.
-Opponents say it's unnecessary.
+A measure requiring anyone installing a sprinkler system in Illinois to have a licensed plumber hired for inspection has passed both chambers of the Illinois General Assembly.
 House Bill 4245 was filed by state Rep. Jay Hoffman, D-Belleville, and requires irrigation contractors to have their work looked over by a state-licensed plumber or face a $10,000 fine.

-The legislation...
+Illinois gun laws 2023: Lawmakers push to pass assault weapons ban in final days of general assembly

+In addition to banning assault-style weapons, if approved and signed into law, the bill would increase the age to own a FOID card from 18 to 21 and, set 10 as the limit of rounds per magazine.

 What age is it legal for a child to babysit in Illinois?